GabrielBortolote/open_weather_integration/README.md

 # Open Weather Integration

-This project design and build a service that collects data from an Open Weather API and store it as a JSON data.
+This project design and build a service that collects data from an Open Weather API assync and then store it.

 ## Specifications

-These are the specifications to this challenge:
+These are the specifications for this project:

 - All the logic is built using Python 3;
 - The application must do async calls to Open Weather API to get weather information from the cities indexed by the file 'cities.csv';